prggmr/zf2-docpx/zend/Annotation/AnnotationBuilder.rst

     all properties.
 Information from annotations is then used to create specifications for a form, its elements, and its input filter.

-    :param string|object $entity: Either an instance or a valid class name for an entity
+    :param string|object: Either an instance or a valid class name for an entity

     :throws Exception\InvalidArgumentException: if $entity is not an object or class name